GraphBench: Next-generation graph learning benchmarking: Overview of GraphBench's datasets

 \subsection{Social sciences}

-The social sciences domain in \gb{} includes datasets that model human interactions and societal processes as graphs, where nodes represent individuals or entities and edges represent relationships or communications.
-These graphs facilitate evaluation of tasks such as link prediction, community detection, and temporal forecasting, providing valuable insights into real-world social systems.
+This \gb{} domain models human interactions and societal processes as graphs, with nodes representing individuals or entities and edges representing relationships or communications.
+It supports tasks such as link prediction, community detection, and temporal forecasting, enabling analysis of real-world social systems.